euler-xyz/ethereum-vault-connector/README.md

 Credit Vault Connector includes a suite of tests written in Solidity with Foundry.

 Please refer to the [WHITEPAPER](docs/whitepaper.md) and the [SPECS](docs/specs.md) for an in-depth explanation of the Credit Vault Connector and integration considerations.
-An example vault using the Credit Vault Connector can be found in the [CVC Playground](https://github.com/euler-xyz/euler-cvc-playground) repo.
+Example vaults using the Credit Vault Connector can be found in the [CVC Playground](https://github.com/euler-xyz/euler-cvc-playground/tree/master/src) repo.
+Do not use the example vaults in production under any circumstances as they are not audited and are only meant to be used for testing and experimentation.

 To install Foundry: